open-neuromorphic/open-neuromorphic.github.io/content/contributors/petrut-bogdan/index.md

 ---
 title: "Petruț Bogdan"
-image: "" # To be replaced with "petrut-bogdan.jpg" or similar
+image: "petrut-bogdan.jpeg" # To be replaced with "petrut-bogdan.jpg" or similar
 description: "Software developer at Innatera, active in the neuromorphic community.
 Contributes to Faery, explores hardware-software co-design (Innatera, NIR)."
 social: []
 draft: false